jannis-kiriasis/insured/README.md

 ### Imagery

 I've used graphics for the logo, favicon and the navigation process.
-All the graphics come from [Flaticon](https://www.flaticon.com/).
+The navigation graphics come from [Flaticon](https://www.flaticon.com/).

 I've used SVG images where possible that are lighter than jpg and since it's a vector format, graphics always look sharp.
 It works well with logos and 'flat' graphics.
-I've used webp format for the favicon.
-Nowadays, [Wepb is supported by all the major browsers](https://developers.google.com/speed/webp/faq), with [Safari being the last main browser that started supporting webp in 2020](https://caniuse.com/webp) with the release of Safari 14.

 ## Accessibility